 You have a disability under fair housing law if any one of these three things is true:

-- You have a physical or mental impairment which substantially interferes with at least one major life activity (see below)
+- You have a physical or mental impairment which substantially interferes with at least one “major life activity.”

-- You have a record of physical or mental impairment
+- You have a record of having a physical or mental impairment.

-- A learning disability that prevents you from reading or keeping track of your finances on your own
+- a learning disability that prevents you from reading or keeping track of your money

 - HIV infection

-Not all disabilities stay the same.
-Some get better or worse over time.
-Many people have more than one disability.
+Some disabilities get better or worse over time.
+Many people have a disability — or more than one disability.

-If you receive Social Security Disability benefits or Supplemental Security Income (SSI), you have a disability under fair housing laws.
-Even if you don’t have to get disability benefits.
+If you get Social Security Disability benefits or Supplemental Security Income (SSI), you have a disability under fair housing laws.
+But you don’t have to get disability benefits.
 Many people with disabilities don’t get any benefits.